boriswolvers/DME22_solutions/README.md

 #### git clone https://github.com/boriswolvers/DME22_solutions.git

 The solutions found on this git repo are based on the homework questions found in the jupyter notebooks of the DME22 repo of https://github.com/raoulg/DME22.
-For questions pls contact me.
+For general questions pls contact me.